Illustrating Children’s Books

 Top art agent Lilla Rogers and highly regarded children’s book art director Zoe Tucker provide everything you need to launch your children’s book illustration career or bring it to the next level.
 Through this step-by-step, supportive and engaging five-week online course, they will help you create a brilliant pitch and also give you all the tools, insight, and advice you need to succeed.

-- *New for 2017* Facebook Live broadcasts from class!
+- Facebook Live broadcasts from class!

 - Your choice of one of three carefully-chosen texts for you to illustrate.
-This will give you structure for the course, and allow you to dive in instantly.
+This will give you a structure for the course, and allow you to dive in instantly.

 - Fifteen in-depth videos with Lilla and Zoe on every aspect of the creating and pitching of your children’s book, growing your creative business, and Lilla’s art technique demonstrations